 What ages are Lowe's Workshops for?

 Lowe's gears kids' workshops toward ages 4 - 11, but no one’s checking birthdays at the door.
-Any child can attend these workshops.
+Any child can attend.

 What happened to Lowe's Build and Grow?